rahulsingh0907/basic/README.md

 # basic
-this ia my basic practice repository
+this ia my basic practice repository and i am going to add html